dmannan/graphSpec/specDefn.md

     "name": string defines the name of the node, if any.
     "location": list of float marking the location of the node.
-    "size": float defining the size/volume of the node in PHYSICAL UNITS "cell type": string to define the cell.
+    "size": tuple defining the size/volume of the node with units: (size, units) "cell type": string to define the cell.
 If there is a hierarchal division, refer to them sequentially as "cell type1", "cell type2", etc